tuanyuan2008/style-transfer/README.md

 # Introduction
-This repository have scripts and Jupyter-notebooks to perform all the different steps involved in **Delete, Retrieve and Generate** mechanism.
+This repository has scripts and Jupyter-notebooks to perform all the different steps involved in **Delete, Retrieve and Generate** mechanism (link to the pre-print will be added here soon).
-The mechanism is used for **_text style transfer_** for the case when **_parallel corpus_** for both the style is not available.
+This mechanism is used for **_text style transfer_** when a **_parallel corpus_** for both the styles is not available.
 This mechanism works on the assumption that the text of any style is made of **two** parts: **1.
 Content** and **2.
 Attributes** .
 Below is a simpe example of a resturent review.
 ```
 The food was great and the service was excellent.
 Content: The food was and the service was
 Attributes: great, excellent
 ```
 We transfer the style of a given content in in two different ways.
-First way is known as the **Delete and Generate** in which model transfers the style of the text (i.e. Positive -> Negative, Romantic -> Humarous, Republican -> Democrats) by choosing attributes automatically learnt during the training.
-Second way is known as the **Delete, Retrieve and Generate** in which model uses attributes provided by the user to generate sentence from the content.
-Below as the few example.
+The first is referred to as the **Delete and Generate** approach (referred to as Blind Generative Style Transformer - B-GST in the paper) in which the model transfers the style of the text by choosing attributes automatically learnt during training.
+The second is referred to as the **Delete, Retrieve and Generate** (referred to as Guided Generative Style Transformer - G-GST in the paper) approach in which the model uses attributes retrieved from the target corpus to generate target sentences from the content.
+Below are a few examples.

-**Generate Negative text with Delete and Generate**
+**Generative a negative sentiment sentence from content (neutral) with Delete and Generate**
 ```
 Content: The food was and the service was
 Output: The food tasteless and the service was horrible.
 ```

-**Generate Negative text with Delete, Retrieve and Generate**
+**Generative a negative sentiment sentence from content (neutral) with Delete, Retrieve and Generate**
 ```
 Content: The food was and the service was
 Attributes: blend, slow
 Output: The food was blend and the service was slow.
 ```
 The names **Delete and Generate** and **Delete, Retrieve and Generate** are based on the steps involved in preparing training and test(reference) data.
-In **Delete and Generate**,  we prepare the training data by removing the attribute words from the text and during training use Language Modeling to generate the sentence given context and target style.
+In **Delete and Generate**,  we prepare the training data by removing the attribute words from the text and during training teach the model to generate the sentence given content and target style.
+This is trained the same way a language model is trained.
 Below is an example.
 ```
 The food was great and the service was excellent.
 Content: The food was and the service was